Showing posts with label Mysteries. Show all posts

 I've found no evidence that Republican politicians were at all concerned.

 Revisions to The Missing Chums were done in 1962 by James Buechler.
 They are more radical than most in that the plot is done away with entirely.
-I won't go into details for fear of spoiling it for readers of either version.
+I won't go into details for fear of spoiling it for readers of the either version.
 What I find most interesting is that no one thought to replace the title, which seems so... well, it seems foreign to me.
 And yet, Grossett and Dunlop chose to maintain it, and continues to so do today.

 Why not The Missing Friends?
 Was "chum" still so common in 1962?